-- ii.
+ii.
 PRM Standardized Indicators: In an effort to streamline the proposal writing/reviewing process and better measure the impact of the Bureau's work, PRM requires the use of standardized indicators for programs in the protection, child protection, health, mental health and psychosocial support, WASH, nutrition and food security, education, livelihoods, and shelter sectors, as well as programs that include local government capacity-building and core relief items (non-food items).
 Applicants must fill in numerical and/or percentage targets for each indicator.
 Sphere standards should be used as targets, unless otherwise noted.
 Proposals must include at least one standardized indicator per sector, as applicable.
-Please refer to PRM's General NGO Guidelines for a complete list of all standardized indicators that may be included. - a.
-As specified in the Program Description section above, PRM requires a specific outcome indicator in each proposal measuring the sense of safety and well-being of beneficiaries.
-All overseas assistance program proposals must include the following protection outcome indicator under one of the objectives: Percentage of beneficiaries who report an improved sense of safety and well-being at the end of the program disaggregated by age and gender.
-Please see the NGO Guideline's section A.C.1. of Appendix C for more details. - b.
-As specified in the Program Description section above, Cash and Voucher Assistance programs must include one indicator from the selection contained in the NGO Guidelines in section A.C.2. of Appendix C.
+Please refer to PRM's General NGO Guidelines for a complete list of all standardized indicators that may be included.

-Application Review Information
+5. Application Review Information

 - A. Criteria: Eligible submissions will be those that comply with the criteria and requirements included in this announcement.
-In addition, the review panel will evaluate the proposals based on the following criteria: - Gap/Analysis (5) - Profile of Target Population (5) - Program Description/3a Gender Analysis (20)
+In addition, the review panel will evaluate the proposals based on the following criteria:

+- Gap/Analysis (5)

+- Profile of Target Population (5)

+- Program Description/3a Gender Analysis (20)

 - Objectives & Indicators (10)

 - Monitoring & Evaluation Plan (10)

 - Risk Management (10)

 - Accountability to Affected Populations (5)

+- (Note: The AAP section of a NOFO proposal narrative is specific to the program being proposed, is the criterion listed above being evaluated, and is distinct from the organization-level AAP framework requirement, which is a separate document.)

 - Coordination (5)

 - Sustainability and Capacity-Building (5)

 - Management and Past Performance (10)

 - Budget/Budget Narrative (15 points)